 Matt Byrne, Deputy Editor, The Lawyer

-Matt joined The Lawyer in 2003 as features editor and has written on a wide range of topics related to the business of law.
+Matt joined The Lawyer in 2003 as features editor and became deputy editor in 2014.
+He has written on a wide range of topics related to the business of law and management of legal services organisations.
+In particular, Matt leads the editorial teams for major market reports such as the UK 200, the US Top 50 and the Global Litigation 50.